I Need Teen Counseling Near Me—Where Should I Turn?

 If you don't have the time or resources to find a teen therapist near you, or if you live in an area where no teen counseling is available, you still have options.

-Regain is one such online counseling service.
-With Regain, you can connect your teen to a licensed therapist via text chat, voice chat, or video chat.
+One of the best online therapy services, Regain, is available to help you access teen counseling.
+With Regain, you can connect your teen to a licensed therapist via text chat, voice chat, or video chat who can provide a diagnosis or treatment of several mental health conditions.
+Regain does not provide resources for medication management but offers access to a qualified, licensed mental health professional who can provide evidence-based psychotherapy.
 Regain is available 24/7/365, so your teen can participate in therapy without it affecting their school or activity schedule.
 Teen counseling can happen anywhere at any time with Regain.
 All you need is a quiet room or vehicle and a smartphone, tablet, or laptop.

 Online counseling has also been shown to be an effective alternative to in-person treatment.
 Recent research has shown that, with teens especially, therapy that utilizes technology can help to close the gap in treatment options for those who live in rural or less covered areas, and can offer treatment to people who might otherwise not seek it by making it more convenient, affordable, and intuitive.